cdmandrews/cdmandrews.github.io/3301/weekly/week-06-notes.md

 ## Tuesday

 Participate in your group's "Communicating with visuals" forum according to the prompt below:
   1. Analyze and discuss different types of illustrations in this EPA document, [Tackling Bed Bugs: A Starter Guide for Local Government](http://npic.orst.edu/pest/bedbug/tacklingbbstarterguide.pdf).
-Using principles from your readings, evaluate the effectiveness of the guide;s visuals:
+Using principles from your readings, evaluate the effectiveness of the guide's visuals:

     1. What is the document's specific purpose and specific audience?
 (Hint: It is NOT the &quot;general public&quot; or &quot;people who have bedbugs in their houses.&quot;)
     2. How effective are illustrations in the document?
 That is, are tables and figures well-suited to the document's purpose and audience?
 What are the illustrations there to *do*?
     4. Are illustrations genuinely informative or are they decorative?